zrydys/zrydys.github.io/gis.md

 # Technical GIS tools

-Satellite imagery analysis, processing software and techniques as electronic light table (ELT) capabilities.
+Satellite imagery analysis, processing software and techniques as capabilities.
+Electronic Light Table to view and manipulate images in real-time, or add graphics and text on top.

 **[QGIS](https://qgis.org/en/site/)** supports a variety of **open source data formats** and plugins to explore and integrate geospatial data from diverse sources.
+It can act as an ELT in the sense of managing and analyzing large datasets of satellite or aerial imagery.

 **[GRASS GIS](https://grass.osgeo.org/)** work with time series data for geospatial data management and analysis, image processing, graphics and map production.

-[Opticks](https://www.opticks.org/#history-of-opticks) is open source yet alike commercial ERDAS IMAGINE, RemoteView, ENVI, or SOCET GXP, we can add extensions similar to other remote sensing tool.
+[Opticks](https://www.opticks.org/#history-of-opticks) open source for electronic light table (ELT), alike commercial ERDAS IMAGINE GLT, RemoteView, ENVI, or SOCET GXP WebView, we can add extensions similar to other remote sensing tool.
 Used at NASIC for for non-literal exploitation https://github.com/opticks-org.

 **[Whitebox GAT](https://www.whiteboxgeo.com/)**  visualize data in 3D, used in the environmental field and academic.

 [**gVSIG**](http://www.gvsig.com/en) has various data formats (Shapefiles, GeoTIFFs...) and the **geospatial data management** includes vector and raster data analysis, network analysis, and 3D.

+Hubs

+- ESA [Sentinel Hub](https://www.sentinel-hub.com/) cloud-based platform for visualizing and analyzing satellite imagery. there is a free tier available for light usage.
+Real-time satellite imagery from ESA satellites

+- [NASA WorldWind](https://worldwind.arc.nasa.gov/) open-source virtual globe to interact with global satellite imagery.
+The platform supports custom imagery layers, vector maps, and geospatial data overlays.
+It can be useful for building custom ELT tools.

+Servers

+- [MapServer](https://mapserver.org/)  open-source platform for publishing spatial data and interactive mapping applications. raster and vector data

+* [GeoServer](http://geoserver.org/)  open-source server for sharing, display, edit, and process geospatial data with standard web services (WMS, WFS, WCS).

+- [TileStache](http://tilestache.org/)  Python-based server for generating and serving raster tiles, useful for map-based imagery applications.  useful for ELT processes.

+Coding

+- [OpenLayers](https://openlayers.org/) & Leaflet open-source JavaScript library for displaying maps and geospatial data, interactive web-based ELT applications, to work with imagery in the browser.

+- [GDAL](https://gdal.org/)  low-level, open-source library for reading and writing raster and vector geospatial data formats or scripting to process ELT-style workflows.

+- Examples of Imagery Analysis ELT applications coded in C++ https://techpubs.jurassic.nl/library/manuals/1000/007-1387-050/sgi_html/apg.html

 Formats NITF 2.0/2.1, GeoTIFF, ENVI, ASPAM/PAR, CGM, DTED, Generic RAW, ESRI Shapefile, HDF5, AVI, MPEG, JPEG, GIF, PNG, BMP

+---

 [rem]: ..

+You can visualize the folloiwng charts in github source codes:

 ```mermaid